 In our numerical simulations, performed with the help of the GLoBES software \cite{Huber:2004ka,Huber:2007ji}, we take into account various detection efficiencies, signal to background ratios (S/B) and systematic uncertainties and explore the performances of the DUNE far detector not only for the standard flux but also for a {\it $\nu_\tau$-optimized flux} as described in \cite{DUNEwebsite} and \cite{Bi}.
 In both cases we have considered 3.5 years of data taking in the neutrino mode and 3.5 years in the anti-neutrino modes for a total of 7 years.

-The paper is organized as follows: in Sect.\ref{simdetail} we describe the neutrino fluxes and the efficiencies, systematics and backgrounds of the $\nu_\tau$ appearance channel; in Sect.\ref{stphys} we focus on the sensitivity reaches of the DUNE detector on the standard oscillation parameters allowed by the $\nu_{\tau}$ channel alone and for both standard and optimized fluxes.
-Sect.\ref{sect:nsi} is devoted to investigate the impact of this additional channel on NSI parameter sensitivities while in Sect.\ref{sec:sterile} we study in detail the sterile neutrino case.
-We draw our conclusion in Sect.\ref{concl}.
+The paper is organized as follows: in section \ref{simdetail} we describe the neutrino fluxes and the efficiencies, systematics and backgrounds of the $\nu_\tau$ appearance channel; in section \ref{stphys} we focus on the sensitivity reaches of the DUNE detector on the standard oscillation parameters allowed by the $\nu_{\tau}$ channel alone and for both standard and optimized fluxes. section \ref{sect:nsi} is devoted to investigate the impact of this additional channel on NSI parameter sensitivities while in section \ref{sec:sterile} we study in detail the sterile neutrino case.
+We draw our conclusion in section \ref{concl}.